StuartRutty/lidarr-music-importer/docs/USAGE_AND_PRODUCTION.md

 # Daily processing quota (skips completed by default)
 py -3 add_albums_to_lidarr.py albums.csv --max-items 200
 ```

-**💡 Tip**: Default behavior skips completed items.
-Use `--no-skip-completed` only when you need to reprocess everything.

 ### `--skip-existing`
 Skip artists already in Lidarr (faster processing)